mattiasgustavsson/libs/docs/app.md

 #### Custom logging function

-There's a bunch of things being logged when app.h runs.
-It will log an informational entry with the date and time for when the app is started and stopped, it will log warnings when non-essential initialization fails, and it will log error messages when things go wrong.
-By default, logging is done by a simple printf to stdout.
-As some applications may need a different behavior, such as writing out a log file, it is possible to override the default logging behavior through defines like this:
+During successful operation, app.h will not log anything, but anytime something goes wrong, it will log an error or warning message.
+By default, logging is done by a simple printf to stdout (or in the case of wasm, a `console.log`).
+As some applications may need a different behavior, such as writing out a log file, it is possible to override the default logging behavior through a define like this:

     #define APP_IMPLEMENTATION
-    #define APP_LOG( ctx, level, message ) ( my_log_func( ctx, level, message ) )
+    #define APP_LOG( ctx, message ) ( my_log_func( ctx, message ) )
     #include "app.h"

 where `my_log_func` is your own logging function.
 Just like for the memory allocators, the `ctx` parameter is optional, and is just a `void*` value which is passed through.
 But in the case of logging, it will be passed through as the value off the `logctx` parameter passed into `app_run`.
-The `level` parameter specifies the severity level of the logging, and can be used to direct different types of messages to different logging systems, or filter out messages of certain severity level, e.g. supressing informational messages.

-#### Custom fatal error function

-As the app.h library works on the lowest level of your program, interfacing directly with the operating system, there might occur errors which it can not recover from.
-In these cases, a *fatal error* will be reported.
-By default, when a fatal error happens, app.h will print a message to stdout, show a messagebox to the user, and force exit the program.

-It is possible to change this behaviour using the following define:

-    #define APP_IMPLEMENTATION
-    #define APP_FATAL_ERROR( ctx, message ) ( my_custom_fatal_error_func( ctx, message ) )
-    #include "app.h"

-where `my_custom_fatal_error_func` is your own error reporting function.
-The `ctx` parameter fills the same purpose as for the allocator and logging functions, but here it is the `fatalctx` parameter to `app_run` which is passed through.

 app_run
 -------

-    int app_run( int (*app_proc)( app_t*, void* ), void* user_data, void* memctx, void* logctx, void* fatalctx )
+    int app_run( int (*app_proc)( app_t*, void* ), void* user_data, void* memctx, void* logctx )

 Creates a new app instance, calls the given app_proc and waits for it to return.
 Then it destroys the app instance.